-The leadership team at Reedness Primary School will take all concerns or allegations received seriously and all staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the school's safeguarding regime.
+The Governing Body at Reedness Primary School will take all concerns or allegations received seriously and all staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the school safeguarding regime.

-All members of staff are made aware of the Whistleblowing Guidance 2023-2024 and the obligation to report concerns and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
+All members of staff are made aware of the Whistleblowing Guidance 2024-2025 and the obligation to report concerns and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.

 All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to the relevant school policies.
+Staff will adhere to the relevant school polices including code of conduct and acceptable use.